prasaisushant/Jenkins_ansible_docker_compose/README.md

 <h1>Project Setup</h1>

-<p>This repository contains a structured setup for deploying Jenkins and Ansible using Docker.
+<p>This repository contains a structured setup for deploying Jenkins , Ansible and Docker in Docker using Docker.
 The directory structure includes Dockerfiles for both Jenkins and Ansible, as well as necessary configuration files.</p>

 <h2>Folder Structure</h2>
 <pre>